Instance-JS/Instance/docs/elements.md

 | `<nolayer>` | **Netscape** | Fallback content for browsers that didn't support `<layer>`. | **🔴 Non-Conforming** |
 | `<spacer>` | Netscape | Inserts fixed white space without semantic meaning. | **🔴 Non-Conforming & Obsolete** (Anti-pattern; replaced by CSS margins/padding) |

->🧩 Fun fact: The `<marquee>` element remained supported in Microsoft Edge until the Chromium engine switch in 2020 — making it one of the longest-surviving non-conforming tags in web history.

 ***

 ## 💬 Edge Case Clarifications